Ciberusps/unreal-helper-editor/README.md

 **Custom thumnails** - to override thumbnail by your own, just implement `IUHECustomThumbnail` interface and define your own icon using `GetCustomThumbnailIcon()`

+⚠️ for now works only with C++, TODO add support for blueprints

 Thanks to [this post](https://forums.unrealengine.com/t/custom-thumbnail-not-display-asset-is-never-loaded/143155/2?u=ciberus) and [this](https://forums.unrealengine.com/t/custom-thumbnail-on-blueprint/337532/3?u=ciberus)